jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/module1.rst

    on ALL BIG-IP devices.
 In this lab exercise, we chose to perform it only on a single device due to lab time allocation constraints.

 ..
-NOTE:: In order to confirm the results of REST API calls made in this lab, it's recommended to keep GUI/SSH sessions to the BIG-IP devices open.
+NOTE:: In order to confirm the results of REST API calls made in this lab, it is recommended to keep GUI/SSH sessions to the BIG-IP devices open.
    By default, BIG-IP will log all the REST API related events locally to **restjavad.0.log** .
 These logs can also be directed to a remote syslog server